About Me

 Here is Shuang LIU.

-I am a first year Societal Computing Ph.D. student in the School of Computer Science at Carnegie Mellon University (CMU), advised by Sarah Scheffler.
+I am a second year Ph.D. student in the School of Computer Science at Carnegie Mellon University (CMU), advised by Sarah Scheffler.
 I am a member of CyLab, the security and privacy institute at CMU.

 Research Interest